Article

 Is Change of Status the same as Adjustment of Status?

 No. Change of Status refers to nonimmigrant visa processing.
-Adjustment of Status refers to switching from a nonimmigrant visa to a green card (also called permanent resident card).
+Adjustment of Status refers to switching from a nonimmigrant visa to a green card (also called a permanent resident card).

 How can I check H-1B petition processing times?